The Ohio State University Wexner Medical Center

 614-688-9220

-In Internal Medicine and Pediatrics at Hilliard, Dr. Chris Hanks works primarily with patients diagnosed with chronic childhood illness, with a specific focus on autism.
-Dr. Hanks works with young adults and adults and he focuses on improving access to care by understanding potential barriers and helping patients navigate the healthcare system.
+In Internal Medicine and Pediatrics at Hilliard, Dr. Chris Hanks works with patients of all ages, from newborns to elderly.
+Dr. Hanks has a specific focus on caring for adults on the autism spectrum and is the Medical director for the Center for Autism Services and Transition (CAST).
+In this role, Dr. Hanks works with young adults and adults and he focuses on improving access to care by understanding potential barriers and helping patients navigate the healthcare system.

 Education and Training